Billmate/QvicklyDocumentation/Writerside/topics/PortalAPI-Invoices-Filters.md

 /invoices/?filter=search&search=test
 ```

-The search filter covers the following fields:
+The search filter includes these fields in a fragment search:
 - invoiceid_real
 - yourorder
 - customername